thetizzo/thetizzo.github.io/_posts/2018-01-02-building-an-online-resume-with-jekyll-and-pdfmake.md

 I then wrote a simple JS function that processes the JSON and builds document definition object that includes styles and formatting that `pdfmake` needs to be able to generate the PDF.
 That function can be found [here on GitHub.](https://github.com/thetizzo/thetizzo.github.io/blob/master/assets/javascripts/resume.js)

 And that's pretty much it!
-The final product can be found on my site here: [thetizzo.com/resume](/resume)